Back to Bedlam

-Back to Bedlam is the debut studio album by the English singer-songwriter James Blunt, released on 11 October 2004 by Custard and Atlantic Records.
-It is named after the famous psychiatric institution of Bethlem Royal Hospital, which is commonly known as Bedlam.
+Back to Bedlam is the debut studio album by English singer-songwriter James Blunt, released on 11 October 2004 by Custard and Atlantic Records.
+It is named after the famous psychiatric institution of Bethlem Royal Hospital in London, which is commonly known as "Bedlam".

-Initially lingering in the lower regions of the UK Albums Chart in its first few months of release, it became a major worldwide success after its third single, "You're Beautiful", became a worldwide hit in the summer of 2005.
+Initially lingering in the lower regions of the UK Albums Chart in its first few months of release, it became a major worldwide success after its third single, "You're Beautiful", became a worldwide hit in mid-2005.
+The album was then re-released worldwide in September 2005, with an enhanced cover.
 Back to Bedlam would go on to become the highest-selling album of 2005 in the UK, with over 2.4 million copies sold.
 By December 2009, the album had been certified 10× Platinum by the British Phonographic Industry for sales of over 3 million, making it the best-selling album of the 2000s in the UK.
 In 2011, it was overtaken by Amy Winehouse's Back to Black as the best-selling album of the 21st century in the UK.
-Back to Bedlam currently ranks as the 18th best-selling album in UK chart history and the biggest selling debut album by a British artist.
-As of 2017, it has sold 3.33 million copies in the UK and over 11 million copies worldwide.
+Back to Bedlam currently ranks as the 18th-best-selling album in UK chart history, and the biggest-selling debut album by a British artist.
+As of 2017, it has sold 3.33 million copies in the UK, and over 14.1 million copies worldwide.